Family beaten-up at Aligarh Railway Station: Was it communally motivated?

 [Jharkhand Lynching is 11th hate crime incident in 2019: Report]

 Afsana Begum's family had come from Kannauj for her son Shafiq's medical treatment.
-The police said that the victims' statement had been recorded and required action would be taken.
+The police said that the victims' statement had been recorded and the required action would be taken.
 The police were non-committal and the Deputy SP denied that it was a case of mob lynching.
 GRP inspector Yashpal Singh has assured that the culprits would be booked.

-Some have blamed right wing groups for the attack.
+Some have blamed right-wing groups for the attack.
 The name of Dharma Samaj Mahavidhyalya in Aligarh has also cropped up in reports.

 A report in The Hindu quotes Sahim Khan, at whose house the family was supposed to stay, as saying that "They (mob) came, targeted the family whose women were wearing burqas and ran away when the police chased them."